dixx/nodemcu-rc/README.md

 ## goal
 Have one or two receivers connected to it and send inputs of some buttons to them via own WiFi.
-Based on [this StackExchange post](https://iot.stackexchange.com/questions/1814/esp8266-without-web-page/1815#1815) two web servers are used for data transfer.
+~Based on [this StackExchange post](https://iot.stackexchange.com/questions/1814/esp8266-without-web-page/1815#1815) two web servers are used for data transfer.~

+## Learnings
+- Using web servers seems a good idea at first, because it is easy to prototype.
+Letting the RC wait for the client to **answer** the request blocks the RC for that time, though.

 ---
 # hardware hints